Protecting your copyright

 If you have previously signed a publishing contract, you should obtain and keep a copy of it.
 If you wish to have your work included in an online repository you will need to check the publisher agreement for what rights you have assigned and what rights you have retained.
 A useful guide to the current default policies of publishers regarding copyright is available at SHERPA.

-Curtin staff should note that, under the terms of the University’s Intellectual Property: Ownership of Intellectual Property Policy and Procedures, if they assign their copyright ownership to a commercial enterprise, they are required to notify the University in writing.
+Curtin staff should note that, under the terms of the University’s Intellectual Property Policy and Intellectual Property Procedures, if they assign their copyright ownership to a commercial enterprise, they are required to notify the University in writing.
 Once copyright ownership has been assigned in this way, the University’s licence to use the copyright work is terminated.

 Licensing your copyright